MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 For further details, refer to the following sub-sections:

 - :ref:`Troubleshooting <managedc.troubleshooting>`: Assistance for resolving common issues when working with Managed C.
+- :ref:`Communication <managedc.communication>`: How to to communicate between Java and Managed C.
+- :ref:`Linear memory <managedc.linear.memory>`: An overview of the Wasm Linear memory.

 ..
    | Copyright 2023-2024, MicroEJ Corp.
 Content in this space is free